DorielRivalet/MHFZ_Overlay/FAQ.md

 ## What is the database used for?

-The overlay uses a SQLite database file for storing you past quest runs information, among other things, so that you can view graphs and statistics of your past runs.
+The overlay uses a SQLite database file for storing your past quest runs information, among other things, so that you can view graphs and statistics of your past runs.
 SQLite is known for being lightweight and performant, and the source code of the overlay implements various techniques to take advantage of such.
 See the other questions related to files and the database for more information.

 To see in more detail the performance of the overlay's database, see [the documentation](./docs/performance.md).